-Baraka Mission is located in present day downtown Libreville, near the ocean.
-Kangwe Mission was several day's boat journey away.
+Susanna became a missionary and traveled to Africa where she died as a result of “African Fever” in Libreville Gabon Africa.
+She served at the Baraka Mission – located in present day downtown Libreville, near the ocean.
+Kangwe Mission was several day’s boat journey away.
 One had to travel south along the coast, and enter the Ogowe River.
 If you look at a current map of Gabon, this is now Lambarene.
 This mission later became the site of Schweitzer Hospital.
-Missionaries had the habit of referring to Baraka station as 'Gaboon' because of the Gaboon River.
+Missionaries had the habit of referring to Baraka station as ‘Gaboon’ because of the Gaboon River.

 Peter Menkel was the mission boat captain and handyman/builder.
 He married black American missionary Charity Sneed.
 She died a year after Susanna Dewsnap, and her gravestone is right next to hers.

 Dear Ms. Terrell,